 |U.S. 49 accompanies I-220 north for another 4.4 miles to Medgar Evers Boulevard, where it branches northwest.
 Photo taken 04/14/02.|

-A look at the central business district from Pascagoula Street and other streets in Downtown Jackson.
+The central business district from Pascagoula Street and other streets in Downtown Jackson.
 A modest skyline surrounds the Mississippi State Capital located at High and President Streets.
 Photos taken 04/14/02.

 Pascagoula / Pearl Streets